TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 Nussknacker as a platform integrates diverse data sources, e.g. kafka topic or http request, and also allows to enrich data using e.g. [OpenAPI](https://swagger.io/specification/) or databases.
 These integrations can return several types of data like JSON, Binary, and DB data.
-Each format of these data is described in another way:
+In each case format of these data is described in a different way:

 * Source request http with JSON data is described by JSON Schema, stored in Nussknacker scenario's properties
 * Source [kafka](https://kafka.apache.org/) with JSON data is described by JSON Schema, stored in the schema registry